nshrinisha/VDS_E03/home.md

 I’m curious by nature and love turning messy datasets into clear stories.
 I value clean, reproducible workflows and thoughtful visualization.
 I’m happiest when I’m learning with others, and leaving documentation better than I found it.

 # Research Interests
-My research interests are centered on **data science, visualizations, and automation**.
+My research interests are centered on ***data science, visualizations, and automation***.
 I’m particularly interested in how data can be communicated more effectively through interactive and visual tools, as well as in building automated systems that make data insights more accessible.

 # Coursework
 Some of the graduate courses I have taken include:
-- CS401: Computer Algorithms
+- **CS401**: Computer Algorithms
-- CS418: Introduction to Data Science
+- **CS418**: Introduction to Data Science
-- CS412: Introduction to Machine Learning
+- **CS412**: Introduction to Machine Learning
-- CS588: Secure Networked and Distributed Systems
+- **CS588**: Secure Networked and Distributed Systems
-- CS594: Responsible AI Engineering
+- **CS594**: Responsible AI Engineering
-- CS421: Natural Language Processing
+- **CS421**: Natural Language Processing
-- CS529: Visual Data Science
+- **CS529**: Visual Data Science

 # Contact Info
 <a name="contact"></a>